Imran4424/iOS-InterviewQuestions/Swift.md

 ##### Requires Generics (Workarounds)

-To use them, you typically must wrap the usage in a generic constraint:
+To use them, we typically must wrap the usage in a generic constraint:

 ```swift
 // This is the correct, compiling way to write generic code that accepts any collection: